 Splurge on What Matters Most to You, Skimp on the Rest

 What matters most to you when you are on vacation?
-What are the things that you want to do or check off your bucket list that is non-negotiable?
+What are the things that you want to do or check off your bucket list that are non-negotiable?
 These are the things that you should splurge on and spend your money.
-Everything else is second fiddle to these things and they should be treated that way in your vacation budget.
+Everything else is second fiddle to these things, and they should be treated that way in your vacation budget.
 Check out this Memorial Day travel and spending information.

 Stockpile Before You Travel

 If you have a few months before you are due to travel, it’s a great idea to start stockpiling items for your vacation.
-Clothes, toiletries, shoes, sun cream, and other items can work out to be expensive when bought at the same time so why not be a smart shopper and spread the cost of these items before you travel?
+Clothes, toiletries, shoes, sun cream, and other items can work out to be expensive when bought at the same time, so why not be a smart shopper and spread the cost of these items before you travel?

-Sun cream especially is a great item to buy well in advance and there are usually lots of offers to be found on even the big brands.
-Try to hit the sales to buy your clothes and add vacation toiletries to your weekly grocery bill and put them away until you need them.
+Sun cream especially is a great item to buy well in advance, and there are usually lots of offers to be found on even the big brands.
+Try to hit the sales to buy your clothes and add vacation toiletries to your weekly grocery bill, and put them away until you need them.

 Shop Around for the Best Currency Deal

 These companies have access to rates that are very close to the Interbank rate.
-This is the rate that the banks use to sell money to each other so it’s very competitive.
+This is the rate that the banks use to sell money to each other, so it’s very competitive.

 Book Excursions Before You Travel

-This is a great idea on how to save money on vacation because the most popular excursions and trips may be sold out before you go or you might have to resort to booking when you get there which could cost more.
+This is a great idea on how to save money on vacation because the most popular excursions and trips may be sold out before you go, or you might have to resort to booking when you get there, which could cost more.
 Try to book directly with any excursion company as tour companies can charge their own rates on top.

 Most companies will email you confirmation of your booking so that you can bring it along with you on the day you are booked.
-Whether you fancy swimming with Dolphins, booking some snowboard lessons or trying your hand at paragliding, you can often save a great deal by booking ahead of time.
+Whether you fancy swimming with Dolphins, booking some snowboard lessons, or trying your hand at paragliding, you can often save a great deal by booking ahead of time.